Critical Dynamics of Spin Boson Model: APPENDIX B: Renormalization procedure

+Thus, in this case, the canonical dimension of the $X$ field does not depend on $s$ and is $[X]=1/2$.

-In the fluctuation regime close to the phase transition critical point, the said above vertices are renormalized.
-The graphical form of the one-loop contributions to the renormalization is presented in Fig,\,\ref{F2}.
-In mathematical form, the renormalization constants are written in the following form:
+In the fluctuation regime near the critical point of the phase transition, the aforementioned vertices are renormalized.
+The graphical form of the one-loop contributions to the renormalization is presented in Fig,\,\ref{PF2}.
+In the case $d=1-\varepsilon$ the renormalization constants are written in the following way: